 The Regional Office is not required to create new positions for employees, but should have a system in place where employees identified as being unable to return to their substantive location can be considered for temporary or permanent positions in other locations with the Region.

 If considered necessary to inform decisions around possible placements, additional information, including an independent medical examination and report, can be requested to clarify and justify the reasons for the specialist medical advice provided.

 If the specialist medical advice is that an employee is unable to return to any workplace within their substantive Region, then the employee should lodge a compassionate transfer application to request a transfer to a workplace outside their Region.

-Please see the Teacher Transfer Guidelines (DETE employees only) or Transfer at Level (Non-Teaching Staff) Procedure for further information.
+Please see the Teacher Transfer Guidelines (DoE employees only) or Transfer at level procedure for further information.

 If a medical specialist states that a cleaner is permanently unable to return to their substantive workplace due to the negative impact this would have on their health and/or the health and safety of others at the workplace, but the cleaner is able to work at another workplace, then they may apply for a compassionate transfer.
 All transfer applications for Cleaners are lodged with the Asset Maintenance Unit.

 If considered necessary to inform decisions around transfers, additional information, including an independent medical examination and report, can be requested to clarify and justify the reasons for the specialist medical advice provided.